-As of July 2019, FOIA contains more than 50 open meeting exemptions.
+FOIA contains more than 50 open meeting exemptions.
 Although many of these exemptions apply to specific agencies or to very content-specific discussions, there are several open meeting exemptions of general applicability that may be used by virtually all public bodies.
-The open meeting exemptions of general applicability are listed below, with the corresponding statutory citation, as a reference tool.
+Some of the most commonly used open meeting exemptions of general applicability are listed below, with the corresponding statutory citation, as a reference tool.